sha6a6/Rainmeter-Skins/README.md

-# Rainmeter-Skins
+# Rainmeter-Skins [Please check the Link first]
-Simple Rainmeter Skins I made for myself...
-You might or might not find it useful :3
+Using HWiNFO with Rainmeter --> [Click here for Documentation and Instructions](https://docs.rainmeter.net/tips/hwinfo/)